mmrqs/kitty-city/README.md

 <br/>

 **Damages :**
-Took 20 points of life from the player when the spider touches him.
+Takes 20 points of life from the player when the spider touches him.
 <br/>

 **Points of life :**